 Julie Turner has a master’s degree in environmental studies from Friends University in Wichita, Kansas.
 She also has a bachelor’s degree in geology from the University of North Carolina at Wilmington.
 She has worked for the North Carolina Department of Environment and Natural Resources as an environmental specialist inspecting and evaluating land-disturbing activities to ensure compliance with the Sedimentation Pollution Control Act of 1973, mining activities to ensure compliance with the Mining Act of 1971, and dams to ensure compliance with the Dam Safety Law of 1967.
 She also worked as a geologist for an environmental consulting firm in Wichita, Kansas where she led fieldwork for the groundwater monitoring and remediation program and performing the lead field functions for drilling projects.

 Turner joined the affiliate faculty team at Professional Studies in February 2014, teaching Science of Our World and Culture, Society, and the Environment.
-She enjoys educating learners in how environmental issues span all fields of study and the importance of scientific thinking on both global and local scales.
-Currently she home educates her three young boys and volunteers as a den leader in their Cub Scout pack in North Carolina.
+She enjoys educating learners on how environmental issues span all fields of study and the importance of scientific thinking on both global and local scales.
+Currently, she home educates her three young boys and volunteers as a den leader in their Cub Scout pack in North Carolina.

 DM Organizational Leadership and Master in Human Resources and Training